zewas1/Stock-Checker/README.md

   "email_username" - username of sender's email address e.g. some-email@gmail.com.
   "email_password" - password of sender's email address.

-If you're going to be using google smpt, also check https://support.google.com/accounts/answer/6010255?hl=en this setting for configuration.
+If you're going to be using google smtp, also check https://support.google.com/accounts/answer/6010255?hl=en this setting for configuration.